ampledata/ampledata.github.com/articles/custom_ca_android.md

 # Using a Custom CA on Android

-This article describes a procedure for creating, installing & using a Custom CA on an Android device.
+This article describes a procedure for adding a Custom Certificate Authority (CA) to the User Trust Anchor on Android.
+Once added, applications can choose to utilize the User Trust Anchor, allowing TLS connections to systems using certificates signed by the Custom CA.

+From the Android Network Security Configuration documentation:

+> An app may want to trust a custom set of CAs instead of the platform default.
+The most common reasons of this are:
+>
+> * Connecting to a host with a custom certificate authority, such as a CA that is self-signed or is issued internally within a company.
+> * Limiting the set of CAs to only the CAs you trust instead of every pre-installed CA.
+> * Trusting additional CAs not included in the system.

+#### Assets

 Two assets are required for this procedure:

 1. A Test Workstation where `openssl` & `adb` commands will be run.
-2. A Test Android Device where Custom CA will be installed and utilized.
+2. A Test Android Device where the Custom CA will be added.

-Assumptions
+#### Assumptions

+The following assumptions are made about the environment where this procedure will be executed:

 1. No Custom CA has been created yet.
 2. The Test Android Device is in Developer Mode with USB Debugging enabled.